Disclosure Games with Large Evidence Spaces: Conclusion

 \section{Conclusion}

 There are many situations where communication relies on hard evidence.
-However, even when information is verifiable, a party may withold key information from others if their interests are not perfectly aligned.
-In this paper, we model disclosure rules as preorders on a countable evidence space and study a unified framework of disclosure games.
+However, even when information is verifiable, an agent may withhold key information from others if their interests are not perfectly aligned.

-We show that in any disclosure game, all equilibria are payoff equivalent, and the unique equilibrium value function of the sender is characterized by three conditions.
-Related to this result, we present two induction processes.
-The first one can be used to construct an equilibrium from the sender's equilibrium value function, and the second process solves the sender's equilibrium value function for a broad class of disclosure games.
+We study a general framework of disclosure games.
+This general framework is compatible with large evidence spaces and a wide range of technologies of disclosure.
+We characterize the unique equilibrium value function of the sender and present two induction processes.
+The first one constructs an equilibrium from the sender's equilibrium value function, and the second process solves the sender's equilibrium value function for a broad class of disclosure games.

-Applying these general results, we study a model of left-censored disclosure.
-In this model, evidence is a sequence of signals, and the sender is allowed to disclose a truncation of her evidence endowment to the receiver.
-In equilibrium, there is no unravelling.
-Moreover, seemingly sub-optimal messages are reported by the sender, and the sender's equilibrium strategy favors longer messages over shorter ones, although the length of evidence has no intrinsic value in our model.
+We apply these results to study the interaction between a hedge fund manager and a potential investor as a disclosure game with large evidence spaces and left-censoring technology.
+The state space is binary.
+The sender's evidence is a sequence of binary signals, and the sender can disclose a left truncation of her evidence to the receiver.
+In equilibrium, seemingly sub-optimal messages are disclosed by the sender, and the sender's equilibrium strategy favors longer messages over shorter ones, although the length of evidence has no intrinsic value in our model.
 Lastly, we show that increasing the expected length of evidence always decreases the sender's equilibrium value, while the effect of increasing the informativeness of signals depends on the sender's evidence endowment.